Register as a Steps Ahead mentor using your CIPD membership number

 - Complete a post evaluation survey and encourage mentees to complete it too

 Does the CIPD provide training for Steps Ahead mentors?

-Yes, we have three free online training webinars we provide for mentors which are:
+Yes, we have free training webinars which include:

 - Introduction to mentoring

-The webinars are each an hour long and are very interactive.
-We ask new mentors to attend at least one of these webinars within three months of registering on Steps Ahead.
+The webinars last an hour and are interactive.
+Mentors are expected to attend at least one within three months of registering for the programme.